 Tell us your story.
 What is your program all about and how did you find yourself involved?

-Luna Peak Company aside for a moment, tell us about yourself.
+Program aside, tell us about yourselves.
 What makes you, YOU!

 How has C directly impacted your own life?

 For both of us, cancer took away a dear loved one.
 Heidi was a young mother when her own mom died of ovarian cancer and I lost both of my parents within a 6 month time frame in my early 40’s.
 This was a life changer for us and we both felt deeply that we needed to give back in some way, to do what we could now and moving forward to help others who are living with cancer and those who are caring for loved ones with the disease.

 What are your go-to acts of self care?